linkedin/venice/docs/dev_guide/design_doc.md

 Not all the changes require a VIP treatment, Please use your commonsense to check if writing this VIP help yourself and the reviewers time instead of just doing it in the pull request itself.
 Generally, this applies to
 * Large code refactors
-* New features
+* New functionality
 * Public API changes

-In practical terms, the PIP defines a process in which developers can submit a design doc, receive feedback and get the "go ahead" to execute.
+In practical terms, the VIP defines a process in which developers can submit a design doc, receive feedback and get the "go ahead" to execute.

 ## Who can create a VIP?